COPD – Overview, Causes, Symptoms and Treatment in Nepal

 In the case of chest infection, as evaluated by your physician, some antibiotics may be prescribed until the chest infection is deemed normalized.

-The situation of COPD in the Global Scene:
+COPD in the Global Health Scene

 The Lancet journal on Respiratory medicine reports that 544.9 million people worldwide are suffering from some kind of chronic respiratory disease in the year 2017.